dhalber11/Pi_In_The_Sky/README.md

 Data analyzing week.
 I imported the data from an Excel file on the board into a Google sheet.
 The data was already formatted into organized columns based on acceleration and altitude so there wasn't much I needed to do there.
 However, I wanted to see what the data was saying more clearly so I graphed it on the Google sheet.
 The altitude was pretty clear except for a few outliers but the acceleration was all over the place.
 The next few weeks will need to be dedicated to smoothing out the acceleration readings and making more sense of them.

 #### CAD Progress
 This week was focused on improving and fabricating v.2.
 Looking back I do wish that we had taken more time to work on this and think through issues that may have arisen from the changing of the plane.
 This was a roughly smooth week however and the wings were coming along well.
-The new solution with paper was very helpful.
+The new solution with paper was coming along very well as the glue we used held the paper on very nicely.
 ### Week 8 (2/26 - 3/1)
 #### Code Progress
 This week I took a lesson from Paul Weder on how to filter data using the Pico.
 He uses a lot of niche libraries that can find what points are outliers and give them less weight on the average curve.
 Next, he used the trapezoid rule to take the integral of the acceleration curve and find its velocity and then position.
 I tried setting this method up on my computer but it didn't work because I had admin restrictions on the libraries I could download.
 Paul used his own computer so he didn't have that problem.
 After checking this out for a week, I realized it wouldn't work because crucial libraries like scipy were restricted.